Qatar Airlines Is Offering Free Tickets — Here's How To Get One

 If your New Year's resolution was to travel more, then your wish might be about to come true.

-Conde Nast Traveler reports that Qatar Airlines is currently in the midst of "Travel Festival," in which they're offering super cheap tickets (like London to Bangkok from £369) as well as a "Treasure Hunt" for a few rare tickets that are completely and totally free.
-The free tickets will go live on Friday, January 13.
+Conde Nast Traveler reports that Qatar Airlines is currently in the midst of "Travel Festival," in which they're offering super cheap tickets (like New York to Yangon from $485) as well as a "Treasure Hunt" for a few rare tickets that are completely and totally free.
+The free tickets will go live at 9 a.m.
+EST on the morning of Thursday, January 12.
 While we're in charge of finding the tickets ourselves, Qatar Airlines has given us some hints of where to look.
-First, choose one of the airline's UK departure locations.
-Then take a look at qualifying destinations and time frames and keep searching until you find the correct date with the golden ticket.
+First, choose one of the airline's many American departure locations — that's New York, Chicago, Boston, Los Angeles, Dallas, Houston, Miami, Atlanta, Philadelphia, Washington D.C., or Montreal.
+Then take a look at qualifying destinations and time frames: Dubai in February, March, and April 2017; Ras al-Khaimah in February and March 2017; Yereven in February and April 2017; Tbilisi in February 2017; The Seychelles in February and April 2017; and Cape Town in March 2017.
 With any luck, you'll have found your perfect match and a one-way ticket to deals.
 One thing to note, however, is that this price tag doesn't include taxes and fees.
-You'll still have to pay a little bit of money from the trip, but Australian winners who already participated in the deal paid fees and taxes like £30 one-way and £120 round-trip.
-So prepare to make some split-second decisions.
+You'll still have to pay a little bit of money from the trip, but Australian winners who already participated in the deal paid fees and taxes like $40 one-way and $150 round-trip.
+So really, really make sure that alarm is set tomorrow morning, and prepare to make some split-second decisions.
 Something tells us it will be worth it.

-Conde Nast Traveler reports that Qatar Airlines is currently in the midst of "Travel Festival," in which they're offering super cheap tickets (like London to Bangkok from £369) as well as a "Treasure Hunt" for a few rare tickets that are completely and totally free.
-The free tickets will go live on Friday, January 13.
+Conde Nast Traveler reports that Qatar Airlines is currently in the midst of "Travel Festival," in which they're offering super cheap tickets (like New York to Yangon from $485) as well as a "Treasure Hunt" for a few rare tickets that are completely and totally free.
+The free tickets will go live at 9 a.m.
+EST on the morning of Thursday, January 12.
 While we're in charge of finding the tickets ourselves, Qatar Airlines has given us some hints of where to look.
-First, choose one of the airline's UK departure locations.
-Then take a look at qualifying destinations and time frames and keep searching until you find the correct date with the golden ticket.
+First, choose one of the airline's many American departure locations — that's New York, Chicago, Boston, Los Angeles, Dallas, Houston, Miami, Atlanta, Philadelphia, Washington D.C., or Montreal.
+Then take a look at qualifying destinations and time frames: Dubai in February, March, and April 2017; Ras al-Khaimah in February and March 2017; Yereven in February and April 2017; Tbilisi in February 2017; The Seychelles in February and April 2017; and Cape Town in March 2017.
 With any luck, you'll have found your perfect match and a one-way ticket to deals.
 One thing to note, however, is that this price tag doesn't include taxes and fees.
-You'll still have to pay a little bit of money from the trip, but Australian winners who already participated in the deal paid fees and taxes like £30 one-way and £120 round-trip.
-So prepare to make some split-second decisions.
+You'll still have to pay a little bit of money from the trip, but Australian winners who already participated in the deal paid fees and taxes like $40 one-way and $150 round-trip.
+So really, really make sure that alarm is set tomorrow morning, and prepare to make some split-second decisions.
 Something tells us it will be worth it.

 Advertisement